Deadlines for SI financial aid applications are the same as admissions application deadlines:

 - SI Financial Aid for Summer is not available.

 Financial aid applications received after the priority deadline will be considered on a funds available basis.
-Students and applicants are strongly encouraged to apply for financial aid even if the priority deadline has passed.
-For any questions or concerns, please contact Admissions (email@example.com) or 520-621-3565.
+Students and applicants may still apply for financial aid after the deadline is passed, but the chance of an award and award amount will be much reduced.
+For any questions or concerns, please contact Admissions (firstname.lastname@example.org) or 520-621-3565.

 Financial aid, awarded for both academic achievement and financial need, is available from SI.
 Both current students and new students accepted for admission are eligible for financial aid.
 SI financial aid is awarded in the fall for the ensuing academic year; very few scholarships and assistantships are available for the Spring semester.